datumbox/VernamVeil/README.md

 - **Compact Implementation**: The core cypher implementation (`_vernamveil.py`) is about 200 lines of code, excluding comments, documentation and empty lines.
 - **External Dependencies**: Built using only Python's standard library, with NumPy being optional for vectorisation.
-- **Optional C Module for Fast Hashing**: Includes an optional C module (`nphash`) built with [cffi](https://cffi.readthedocs.io/), enabling fast BLAKE2b and SHA-256 keyed hashing for vectorised `fx` functions.
+- **Optional C Module for Fast Hashing**: Includes an optional C module (`nphash`) built with [cffi](https://cffi.readthedocs.io/), enabling fast BLAKE2b, BLAKE3 and SHA-256 keyed hashing for vectorised `fx` functions.
 See the [`nphash` README](nphash/README.md) for details.
 - **Tested with**: Python 3.10 and NumPy 2.2.5.

 ### 🔧 Installation

 To install the library with all optional dependencies (development tools, NumPy for vectorisation, and cffi for the C module):
 ```
-pip install .[dev,numpy,cffi]
+pip install .[dev,blake3,numpy,cffi]
 ```

 - The `[dev]` extra installs development and testing dependencies.
+- The `[blake3]` extra installs BLAKE3 support for the Python fallback .
 - The `[numpy]` extra enables fast vectorised operations.
-- The `[cffi]` extra is required for building the `nphash` C extension for accelerated BLAKE2b and SHA-256 in NumPy-based `fx` functions. **You need to compile the C extension afterwards.
+- The `[cffi]` extra is required for building the `nphash` C extension for accelerated BLAKE2b, BLAKE3 and SHA-256 in NumPy-based `fx` functions. **You need to compile the C extension afterwards.
 See below.**

 ### ⚡ Fast Vectorised `fx` Functions

 If you want to use fast vectorised key stream functions, install with both `numpy` and `cffi` enabled.
-The included `nphash` C module provides high-performance BLAKE2b and SHA-256 keyed hash implementations for NumPy arrays, which are automatically used by `generate_default_fx(vectorise=True)` when available.
+The included `nphash` C module provides high-performance BLAKE2b, BLAKE3 and SHA-256 keyed hash implementations for NumPy arrays, which are automatically used by `generate_default_fx(vectorise=True)` when available.
 If not present, a slower pure NumPy fallback is used.

 **To use the C extension you must build it from source.** For more details, see [`nphash/README.md`](nphash/README.md).